arnibal/arnibal.github.io/_posts/2015-03-08-iwd2015-showing-up-to-parkour.markdown

 Some of it was as I imagined.
 We were new, built more similarly, and most of us had little athletic background.
 It felt somewhat reassuring that I wasn't the only one having a hard time with tucks.
 I wasn't the only one with hurt shoulders from practicing rolls.
 It was refreshing to look around and see facial expressions mirroring mine.
 <br>

-Some of the differences led to realizations on how I view or react during training.
+Some of the differences led to realizations on how I view or react to situations during training.
 <br>

 When I was having difficulty with a drill, I felt less frustrated about it.
 I found it easier to ask for help, even repeating precisions to ask someone what went wrong.
 In the past whenever I was reassured by leads that they also took time to get a skill right, there was still a lot of self-doubt because I was the only one not getting it right!
 But this time around, my group shared in the struggle, so I understood better.